wrang308/thehundredlistapp/README.md

 - Add notifications for the app so every day one text form the database will be in a notification.
+- Add preloaded daily reminders (Random facts, Bible verses etc.)

 # Technology, Libraries

- -SQLite - Database for the application
+- SQLite - Database for the application

 # Author